Or, Romantic Reality vs. Fiction

 Take love at first sight.
 It never made sense to me that Romeo and Juliet could be madly in love after a few dances at a ball and a chat on a balcony – enough to run off and get married at the ripe old age of thirteen and twenty-ish, respectively.
 Here everyone is screaming at me that it’s fiction, and written by Shakespeare on top of that (and of course you have to be a literary genius yourself if you even dream of criticizing Shakespeare).
 But okay, I’ll go along with this story as long as I have a healthy suspension of disbelief.
 If, in real life, a guy proposed marriage the day after he met me, I’d freak out.
 (He doesn’t know anything about me yet!
 What crazy idea of me did he get into his head that convinced him I should be his partner for life?)

 Then there’s the things the romantic hero does for the girl in these books.
 The worst example here is Twilight, of course.
 I’d never, ever, ever want a guy standing by my window watching me sleep, before I even had an inkling that he liked me.
 Yet somehow, because this is fiction, girls all over the world have called this ‘romantic.’
 I disagree, but only by limiting such actions to a fictional world can anyone even make the argument that it is romantic.
 After all, in fiction the heroine can be reasonably sure the guy is actually ‘good,’ because up until that point he’s been hitting all the plot points that mark him out as the romantic hero.
-(In real life, you wouldn’t be waiting to see if he has a good heart or not, you’d been calling the police).
+(In real life, you wouldn’t be waiting to see if he has a good heart or not, you’d be calling the police).
 Also, because she is the heroine, she can be reasonably sure he’s not going to murder her in her bed – that’s what I meant by ‘plot armour’ in the first paragraph.
 If it’s a tragedy, he could possibly murder her at the end, but considering this occurs halfway through the book, and the girl is our main character and point of view so far, it isn’t likely he’ll murder her now.
 So readers who enjoy this kind of thing can make the argument that in this particular fictional situation, these actions are ‘romantic.’

 But my main point is this: some things that in books make me go awwwwwwww, would make me feel horribly uncomfortable and awkward in real life.
 And this is okay, as long as you recognize it – fiction is not real life, and awareness of the gap between the two is essential (otherwise you’ll be wishing to live in a dream world).
 And it’s good for authors to know this too.
 Some things that sound ridiculous if they were to happen to you today, may very well be the perfect addition to your story.
 Fiction, after all, is all about exaggeration.